 - Use caution when making turns. - Slow the machine down before making sharp turns.

 The throttle control regulates the engine speed as measured in rpm (revolutions per minute).
-Set the throttle control in the FAST position for performance.
-For most applications, operate the machine in the full-throttle position.
+Placing the throttle control in the Fast position can be best for performance.
+For most applications, operating in the full-throttle position is desirable.